 Emergency Help With A Heating Bill

-• Turn-off protection during the winter
+• Turn-off protection during the winter.

-• Help from local charities or faith-based organizations
+• Help from local charities or faith-based organizations.

-• Weatherization programs
+• Weatherization programs.

 2. Search our database for “Fuel Assistance” and “Utility Assistance” to find state grants and local organizations willing to help with heating bills.

-The Maryland Energy Assistance Program or MEAP is an income-based program that offers help with heating bills.
-The OHEP grant pays your fuel supplier or utility on your behalf.
+The grant pays your fuel supplier or utility on your behalf.

 The Gas Arrearage Retirement Assistance (GARA) program helps customers with past-due electric and gas bills that are more than $300.
 Eligible customers can receive up to $2,000 toward their utility bill.